 "By 2020 tax and reputation will be inseparable concepts.
 Taxes will be viewed as an operational risk, joining the ranks of other key risks which senior management takes a keen interest in, and one that needs a strategically planned risk management programme integrated into all aspects of their business operations."

 Asset managers will respond by dispersing their strategic tax resources throughout their business operations to give front, middle and back office staff access to real-time expertise.
 The in-house tax team will have developed to deal with perpetual audits and to engage with tax authorities on a frequent basis to influence policy and help guide the implementation of tax rules.

 As a result of these considerable changes to the tax environment, the tax function in 2020 and beyond will be significantly different from what we know today.
 The tax function will play a key role in the day-to-day management of operational risks and will no longer only deliver compliance and make tax technical assessments.
 The assessment of complex data and its implication in business and product development decisions will be the new normal.
 Consequently, the profile and composition of the tax function will have changed.
 It will be critical for asset managers to decide to what extent they want to rely on internal sources.

-Global FS and Asset & Wealth Management Tax leader, PwC United States
+Global FS and Asset & Wealth Management Tax leader, Partner, PwC United States